kushpatel16112/Machine-Learning/README.md

 - Explore additional feature extraction techniques for better performance.

 ## License:
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project has a no license it's open source for everyone.